nightconcept/any2/project/epics/archive/epic-testing.md

   - **Description:** Investigate and optionally implement a mechanism allowing individual test cases or test groups to load specific configuration files (e.g., a `test_config.json` alongside the test case file).
   - **Implementation:**
     - [ ] Design an approach (e.g., `ITestCase` property for a config file path, convention-based loading like `TestName.config.json`).
-    - [ ] If implemented, add helper methods in `BaseGameTestCase` to load and parse such configuration files.
+    - [ ] If implemented, add helper methods in `GameTestCase` to load and parse such configuration files.
   - **Acceptance Criteria:** (If implemented) Test cases can load their own configurations, allowing for more varied and isolated test scenarios.
   - **Status:** To Do